nix-community/developer-workshop/2023-11-report/index.md

 # ZHF Hackathon

 Before and after the talks in the morning, there was plenty of time for introductions or catching up.
-Plenty of Coffee, fresh vegan sandwiches and wraps, and λ shaped cookies were waiting in the hallway.
+Plenty of coffee, fresh vegan sandwiches and wraps, and λ shaped cookies were waiting in the hallway.

 Snacking was accompanied by hacking, in which most of the attendees participated this time.
 @infinisil was available to assist beginners and experts alike with navigation and debugging.